riccardobernardi/Docs-Assignment1-TensorLib/README.md

 The third one takes a reference to a tensor and a vector of starting indexes so the user can decide to skip some initial cells.
 There is no check about coherence of starting indexes with the internal state of the iterator or of the tensor.

-A tensor has also operations between tensors so here there is a list of them:
+An iterator has also unary and binary operations so here there is a list of them:

 ```c++
 T& operator*() const {};
 T* operator->() const {};
 ```

-The first operator gives a pointer to write/read the value pointed and the pointer is constant.
+The first operator gives a reference to write/read the value pointed.

-The second one returns a pointer to a pointer that is again constant.
+The second one returns a pointer to the element pointed by the iterator.

 ```c++
 TensorIterator<T, rank> operator++(int) {};